Truck Stop Access Control Guide: How to Secure Your Truck Stop

 • Key-based truck stop access systems are inconvenient and could result in lost time for staff and visitors.
 Instead, you can install a series of keypads and distribute digital access codes.

 • The best truck stop access control system is ButterflyMX.
-We empower truck stops to use innovative parking concepts like video intercoms and keyless entry.
+We empower truck stops to implement innovative parking solutions, such as video intercoms and keyless entry.

 ButterflyMX, shown here, offers the best truck stop access control system.